New Haven, CT

 Location: Wexler/Grant Community School, 29 Foote Street

-Clearly Canton, Connecticut-based artist John Rohlfing intended the large scale objects floating around the spiral to suggest a "collective educational journey" that would inspire students of all ages, young and older alike.
-The spiral, painted alternatively in black and white stripes, pulsates through space, with book, pencil and other education related objects hovering around the energy.
+Clearly, Canton, Connecticut-based artist John Rohlfing intended the large-scale objects floating around the spiral to suggest a 'collective educational journey' meant to inspire students of all ages, both young and old.
+The spiral, painted in alternating black and white stripes, pulses through space, with book, pencil, and other education-related objects hovering around its energy.